Last Updated on September 12, 2020 by lindseymahoney

-As school starts up again, many of our kids have to remain at home due to the COVID outbreak.
+As school starts up again, many of our kids have to remain at home due to the COVID-19 outbreak.
 When my son isn’t virtually learning online, I have tried to get him outside to explore new places around town.
-I have created a full list of kid-friendly places to enjoy around Toledo for any parent who needs to find an activity outside of the home!
+I have created a full list of places with kid friendly activities to enjoy around Toledo for any parent who needs to find an activity outside of the home!

-I chose locations within an hour of the Toledo area that includes some places over the border in Michigan and fun spots near Lake Erie.
+I chose locations within an hour of the Toledo area including some places over the border in Michigan and fun spots near Lake Erie.
 This list ranges from outdoor parks to explore, to museums that can be an interesting field trip for your kids to learn.

 Another fun idea is to create a bucket list with some of these places to visit and check them off with your kiddos.
 This list started when Thomas and I began our bucket list and it has expanded from there.